unowned-s/Portfolio/journal/5-doing-what-really-matters.md

 title: Doing what really matters
 path: /doing-what-really-matters
 date: 2021-05-30
-summary: Countless hours are spent scrolling through profiles and pages.
+excerpt: Countless hours are spent scrolling through profiles and pages.
 What you scroll is just user generated content.
 It keeps feeding our craving for such information.
 Read on..
 tags: ["social-media", "user-generated-content"]
 author: Sanjeev
 published: true